Can you avoid recruiting?

 Seeking a caretaker why not show a picture of a broken desk and say ‘if you feel like looking away, then go the next advert, if you feel a nice to fix this, then come and talk to us about joining us.’

 Seeking a midday supervisor – why not show a plate of food with words on the plate to show the skills you’re looking for instead of a picture of food.

 Next, gather your job description and person specification and any other documents it would be helpful for candidates to see.
 For leadership roles we would encourage schools to create a candidate pack which includes a welcome letter from the Head or Chair of Governors, more detailed information on the school and a summary of the latest OFSTED report.
 Is your website up-to-date and relevant for applicants?

 Now you are ready to publish your advert.
-The BCC Resourcing team can help you to get your advert noticed.
-We’d recommend publishing your job on the BCC recruitment website which is generating around 4 million hits per year.
-Looking at Primary Headteacher recruitment in 2015/16, 75% of successful candidates saw the advert on the BCC website, with just 25% seeing the advert in the TES.
-Adverts from the BCC website are also picked up and re-advertised for free on a number of other websites including E-teach, Indeed, Glassdoor, Jobisjob, Jobrapido, Adzuna, Neuvo, Newsnow etc Adverts on the BCC website also trigger automated job alerts to candidates who are seeking similar roles.
+We can help you to get your advert noticed.
+We’d recommend publishing your job on the BC recruitment website which is generating around 4 million hits per year.
+Looking at Primary Headteacher recruitment in 2015/16, 75% of successful candidates saw the advert on the BC website, with just 25% seeing the advert in the TES.
+Adverts from the BC website are also picked up and re-advertised for free on a number of other websites including E-teach, Indeed, Glassdoor, Jobisjob, Jobrapido, Adzuna, Neuvo, Newsnow etc Adverts on the BC website also trigger automated job alerts to candidates who are seeking similar roles.

 We’d recommend allowing candidates around 2 weeks in which to apply, this should allow candidates time to visit the school and ideally 2 weekends to complete their application.
 Please be mindful of school holidays when some candidates may be away.

-If you do not attract sufficient good quality applications, please get in touch with the BCC Resourcing team who can help.
+If you do not attract sufficient good quality applications, please get in touch with us.